The blog

 Automation has its place.
 So does efficiency.

-Speed alone does not create trust, loyalty, or differentiation.
+But businesses are quickly realizing something important: speed alone does not create trust, loyalty, or differentiation.

 In a world filled with bots, templates, and instant outputs, human support is becoming the premium.
+And premium businesses always invest in what sets them apart.

 The Real Problem Isn’t AI.
 It’s Over-Automation.

-AI excels at:
+AI excels at

 • Pattern recognition